-4.1.7.
-Fire Prevention and Drills
+4.1.7 FIRE PREVENTION AND DRILLS

-The Business Administrator and the Head of School are in charge of assuring that the school staff take every reasonable precaution to avoid fires.
+The Business Administrator and Head of School are in charged of assuring that the school staff take every reasonable precaution to avoid fires.
 As a minimum, fire drills shall be held periodically in both schools, as per local regulations.

-4.1.8.
-Disaster Plans
+4.1.8 DISASTER PLANS

-The Business Administrator and the Head of School are in charge of the development of a plan of action to be taken in the event of a natural disaster such as hurricanes.
+The Business Administrator and Head of School are in charge of the development of a plan of action to be taken in the event of a natural disaster such as hurricanes.
 This plan is to be reviewed with employees and students.

-4.1.9.
-Bomb Threats
+4.1.9 BOMB THREATS